 Nursing is one of the fastest growing careers in the United States.
 Unfortunately, there has been a shortage of nurses in the country for decades.
 According to the Bureau of Labor Statistics, there will be 1.2 million vacancies for registered nurses between 2014 and 2022.

-The average salary for a registered nurse is above $66,220, while some earn as much as $96,000 and more, making nursing one of the most lucrative fields.
+The median annual salary for a registered nurse in 2015 was $67,490, while some earn as much as $100,000 and more, making nursing a tough but lucrative field.

 Below are the top 15 nursing programs in the United States:

 1. Duke University, Durham, N.C.

 6T.
 University of Washington, Seattle Wa.

 11T.
 Case Western Reserve University, Cleveland, Ohio

 11T.
 University of Michigan-Ann Arbor, Ann Arbor, Mi.

 13T.
 New York University (Meyers), New York, N.Y.